Ausiarm/T3A1/README.md

   * Testability
     * The source code you write must not only meet the standards of implementation, it should also come with prepared tests that allow a new adopter the ability to see how it is crashing if it fails to work.
 In addition, this testing should be set up in a manner that is easy to use.
 If your software is harder to test than it is to write, then you have most likely created a non-quality piece of work.
   * Portability
-    * The source code that you write is is platform and operating system agnostic.
+    * The source code that you write is platform and operating system agnostic.
 Of course, there may be edge cases that require the development of software for a specific operating system.
 However, on the whole, it is best practice to write source code that can be ported to multiple operating systems and that can run on a range of hardware.
 Not only will this lead to higher quality software, it will also increase its chance of being adopted by more users.
   * Efficiency
     * The idea here is that you want your software to put as little strain on the physical device and networks running it as possible.
 If your software is using a massive amount of memory to run, thereby slowing down other systems, then you are creating software that has not been designed with efficiency in mind.
 The bottom line is that efficient software is software that uses as little resources as possible while running.
 <br>